UTI Treatment in Marietta, GA

 - Avoid irritating feminine products.

-If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact Dr. Symbas at (770) 428-4475 to schedule a consultation in Marietta.
-You can also schedule an appointment online.
+If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact Dr. Symbas for UTI diagnosis and treatment.
+Dr. Symbas provides urologic care for patients throughout Alpharetta and Atlanta at our urology clinic in Marietta, GA.
+To schedule your UTI testing and treatment, please call (770) 428-4475 or request an appointment online.